programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 ner_analysis_df = final_paper_df[['Filename','PAPER TYPE', 'Named_Entities', 'NE_Words']]
 ```

 Using the `str.count` method, we can get counts of a specific named entity used in each text.
-Let's get the counts of the named entities of interest here (PERSON, ORG, DATE, and CARDINAL (numbers)) and add them as new columns of the DataFrame.
+Let's get the counts of the named entities of interest here (PERSON, ORG, DATE, and WORKS_OF_ART) and add them as new columns of the DataFrame.

 ```
 ner_analysis_df['Named_Entities'] = ner_analysis_df['Named_Entities'].apply(lambda x: ' '.join(x))